herrkraatz/react-redux-mongo-docker-kubernetes/README.md

     > aws s3api create-bucket --bucket kubernetes-demo-bucket --region us-east-1 --create-bucket-configuration LocationConstraint=us-east-1
     ```

-    So let's go on with LocationConstraint.
+    So let's go on without LocationConstraint.
 This might be an issue on us-east-1 only.

 5. Create cluster using kops having ONE Master